In my book, The Power of Meow, the Dalai Lama’s Cat begins with an embarrassing confession:

 The revelation that our minds are completely out of control, and that we all suffer from mental fleas, is one of the most sobering discoveries we make when we begin to meditate.
 It’s also one of the main reasons so many people give up, believing that their hyper-active mind uniquely disqualifies them from the ability to meditate.
 But it is exactly because we’re so agitated that we stand to get so much from the practice of meditation – if only we would persist.

 So what words of comfort and encouragement might HHC share with fellow sufferers of mental fleas?
-You’ll have to read the book for the full story, but here are five points to get you started:
+You’ll have to read the book for the full story, but here are four points to get you started.

 - Even though your concentration may be poor, simply showing up on the meditation cushion has profoundly positive effects on both body and mind.
 The growing weight of clinical research shows how our hormonal output shifts, our brain waves alter, our stress levels fall away and psychological markers are improved even when it feels like our mind is going all over the place.
 In fact, it’s not unusual to feel your concentration is deteriorating in the early days, not because it is, but because your awareness is becoming clearer.
 If so – well done and keep on going!